dandotcraig/DanielCraig_T1A3/README.md

 ---

 I've decided to go with the PEP8 styling convention.
-This is the guide I followed: https://pep8.org/
+These are the guides I followed: https://peps.python.org/pep-0008/ &  https://pep8.org/

 # R6
 ### Develop a list of features that will be included in the application.
 It must include: